Friday, December 29, 2006

 2. Bake pumpkin cake tonight for the pumpkin roll cake for tomorrow night.

-3. Print cross country photos of Erynn so I can get started on her alb
+3. Print cross country photos of Erynn so I can get started on her album.

 4. Work in my scrapbook room - cleaning, finish organizing.